nexpy/nexpy/_sources/pythongui.txt

   <http://matplotlib.org/api/axes_api.html#matplotlib.axes.Axes.set_aspect>`_
   function, *i.e.*, 'auto', 'equal', or the numerical value of the ratio between the height and the width (if the units are identical).
 The 'Aspect' button (see above) toggles between 'auto' and 'equal'.
+This can also be set using the 'Edit Parameters' button on the Options tab.

 * Set Skew Angle::